 Build tomorrow’s community of successful professionals

-Providing invaluable support to Gulliver through gifts of time and talent, hosts will be able to leverage specific and general employment expertise, share lessons learned and field perspective, network with fellow colleagues, and deliver critical, practical, and timely career guidance to Gulliver students and young alumni.
+Providing invaluable support to Gulliver through gifts of time and talent, hosts will be able to leverage specific and general employment expertise, share lessons learned and field perspective, network with fellow colleagues, and deliver critical, practical, and timely career guidance to students and young alumni.

-Interested internship hosts are asked to submit intern opportunities to the Office of Alumni Relations by March 30, 2018.
+Interested internship hosts are asked to submit intern opportunities by April 26, 2019.

 Match commitments may conclude following successful employment or internship placement, or beyond, depending on the desires and interests of the participants.
 Participating in the Alumni Association's Internship Program, host companies agree to allow the Student Engagement Committee to review the student’s progress, and to provide a written evaluation of the intern’s performance at the conclusion of the internship.